algofoogle/raybox/README.md

 This is the start of a Verilog-based ray casting VGA renderer (i.e. "Wolf3D-style" game).

-Below is a crappy animated GIF before wall textures were implemented.
+Below is a crappy animated GIF before wall textures and the sprite were implemented.
 This doesn't do it justice; running on the FPGA, it is super smooth (60FPS) and clean:

 ![Animated GIF showing Raybox running on FPGA](doc/raybox-video-1.gif)

-Running on an FPGA, showing 64x64 wall textures with RGB222 colour, but actually outputting only RGB111 to the monitor and using a 2x2 ordered dither:
+Running on an FPGA, showing 64x64 sprite and wall textures, with RGB222 colour, but actually outputting only RGB111 to the monitor and using a 2x2 ordered dither:

 ![Raybox running on FPGA showing wall textures](doc/raybox-walls.jpg)